A Quick Guide to the Project Management Office (PMO)

 The type of PMO deployed for your organization must be appropriate to your strategic needs and culture.

 The structure of your PMO may combine various features from the above frameworks or take a completely different format.
 All projects require a plan; establishing a PMO is no different!

 The phases, tasks, and project duration will depend on the type of PMO you wish to establish and project maturity levels.
+Below is an outline to help you get started.

-1. PMO Assessment and Strategy
+1. Assessing Your PMO Strategy and Processes

 Begin by assessing the current status of project management and project portfolio management processes within your organization.
+This PMO assessment will help identify gaps and opportunities for improvement, ensuring alignment with business goals.

 Based on the analysis, you may need to create a brief business case for review by senior management and stakeholders before proceeding to the next stage.

-During the second stage, you will need to prepare a detailed business case outlining the scope and capability of the PMO, metrics for success, and a roadmap to achieve all desired functions.
+During the second stage, you will need to prepare a detailed business case outlining the scope and capability of the PMO, establishing PMO standards and metrics, and a roadmap to achieve all desired functions.

-At this point, you should consider what software tools are needed, particularly for reporting to stakeholders.
-Many PMOs use simple tools such as Excel for tracking and reporting.
-However, as the PMO becomes more mature, the limitation of these tools will quickly become apparent.
+Some PMOs use simple tools such as Excel for tracking and reporting.
+However, as the PMO becomes more mature, the limitations of these tools will quickly become apparent.

-Using a collaborative project management tool such as BrightWork facilitates a range of essential PMO activities including portfolio management and reporting, resource management, and issue and risk management.
+Using a collaborative project management tool such as BrightWork 365 facilitates a range of essential PMO activities, including portfolio management and reporting, as well as resource, risk, and issue management.
+The desired output of this stage is to secure funding to move forward.

 3. PMO Establishment and Development